-1.7.
+1.6.
 Set Operations

-Teild supports the UNION, UNION ALL, INTERSECT, EXCEPT set operation as a way of combining the results of commands.
+Teiid supports the UNION, UNION ALL, INTERSECT, EXCEPT set operation as a way of combining the results of query expressions.

 '''

-command (UNION|INTERSECT|EXCEPT) [ALL] command [ORDER BY...]
+queryExpression (UNION | INTERSECT | EXCEPT) [ALL] queryExpression [ORDER BY...]

 '''

-• The output columns will be named by the output columns of the first set operation branch.

-- Each SELECT must have the same number of output columns and compatible data types for each relative column.
+- The output columns will be named by the output columns of the first set operation branch. - Each SELECT must have the same number of output columns and compatible data types for each relative column.
 Data type conversion will be performed if data types are inconsistent and implicit conversions exist. - If UNION, INTERSECT, or EXCEPT is specified without all, then the output columns must be comparable types. - INTERSECT ALL, and EXCEPT ALL are currently not supported.

-1.8.
+1.7.
 Subqueries